42northgroup/42Viral/readme.md

 A full CMS and blogging platform to provide a scalable and robust "kick start" for projects of any size.

-__Be warned we are still in alpha development, things can and will change without notice or remorse__

 ## Third Party Support

 * Gravatar (Currently only avatars)